FloEdelmann/fixture-converter/README.md

 Feel free to add your own output formats and / or fixtures.
 Just create a pull request!

+### New fixtures

+Possibly, the best way is to create a fixture definition in QLC+'s fixture editor (try to fill in all possible information) and then import it using `./fixtures_convert.js -i myfile.qxf -f qlcplus`.
+The resulting JSON file in the *out* directory will probably contain some errors (especially when importing 16bit channels), so check it against the [fixtures_default.js](fixtures_default.js).
+Please also include a manual URL so that somebody can check your new fixture.

 ### New formats

 Each format module may look like this: